-This concept has always been appealing whether marveling at the design of moss growing on stone or the blending of textures – leaves, branches, stones, sky, water, etc.
+at the design of moss growing on stone or the blending of textures – leaves,

-Stretching out over the top of a waterfall on a stream called Bear Run, the residence is skillfully integrated into it’s surroundings, incorporating both the sights and the sounds of it’s natural setting.
-It is an engineering and architectural marvel - beautiful, inspiring, pure genius.
+incorporating both the sights and the sounds of it’s natural setting.
+It is an engineering and architectural

 The American Institute of Architects called it "The best all-time work of American architecture" and it was named one of "50 places of a lifetime" by National Geographic, besides appearing on Smithsonian’s list of 28 places to go “before you die”.